jarviscanada/jarvis_data_eng_JasmeetBrar/springboot/README.md

 # Spring Boot Project

-## Introduction

 In order to replace a legacy trading system needed by Jarvis, I was set out to construct a new trading platform that is more scalable and maintainable.
-This system allows users to fetch stock information for any company, create and manage accounts, and perform operations with quotes .
+This system allows users to fetch stock information for any company, create and manage accounts, and perform operations with quotes.
 In terms of the technologies, I have used Java to implement the trading system, and I have used Spring Boot to help manage dependencies, and instantiate an Apache Tomcat server for the application to communicate with the client.
 In terms of testing, I have used JUnit 4 to perform integration testing on various components.
 As for deployment, I have used Maven to help package my application and its dependencies in an Uber Jar, which would be placed in a final image.

 ## Quick Start

 To get started, you can pull this repo and ensure that you have Docker installed in your system.
-You would also need to get an IEX Cloud API key so that the system is able to fetch for the latest stock information.
+You would also need to get an IEX Cloud API key so that the system can fetch the latest stock information.

-Once you have that, you can start off by going into the `psql` directory, and execute the following:
+Once you have that, you can start by going into the `psql` directory, and execute the following:

 ````Bash
 docker build -t trading-psql .